Sebascerpo/verify-technical-test/BEST_PRACTICES.md

 3. **Format Support**: The system supports documents with the same invoice format while excluding others through validation logic.

-4. **Testing**: Exclusion logic has been tested with a non-supported invoice document, which was correctly excluded.
+4. **Testing**: Exclusion logic has been tested with a non-supported invoice document (`non-supported-invoice/fv089090060802125EB48112325.pdf`), which was correctly excluded.
+This is a **required feature** of the technical test to ensure only compatible invoice formats are processed.

 ### Hybrid Approach Rationale